-Famed astronaut John Glen called Bicycle Heaven because wanted to have a bike like the one he had when he was 12 delivering newspapers in Ohio.
+Famed astronaut John Glenn called Bicycle Heaven because wanted to have a bike like the one he had when he was 12 delivering newspapers in Ohio.
 (They were turning his home into a museum at the time.)
 Craig explained, “After talking with him, we figured he had a Iver Johnson black bicycle.”

 Craig continued his story.
 “I got to ask him a few questions, and the first one was, ‘Do you believe in UFOs?’
 His answer was, “I believe there is other life than our own.’
 The next question was, ‘Did man land on the Moon?’ and he said, ‘Why certainly we did.'”

 “I told him, ‘Just think, John, when you were 12, that bike was your first adventure — the first thing you were a pilot of.
-John Glen said, ‘I never thought about that… and you are right.'”
+John Glenn said, ‘I never thought about that… and you are right.'”
 What a story!